LeandroSQ/android-ble-made-easy/README.md

 Take for instance [Issue 183108](https://code.google.com/p/android/issues/detail?id=183108) where Lollipop devices will not work properly without a workaround to handle the connection.

 Or the well-known [BLE 133](https://github.com/android/connectivity-samples/issues/18) error!
-The nightmare of everyone that already worked with BLE on Android, this library has a compilation of tecniches being used to get around it
+The nightmare of everyone that already worked with BLE on Android, this library has a compilation of techniques being used to get around it

 ## Usage